 - ‘Tell me more?’

 - ‘Is there anything else that happened that is making you angry?’

 Listen to the explanation as to why they are angry:

-- Demonstrate active listening skills here – eye contact, nodding, verbal responses e.g. ‘mmm’
+- Demonstrate active listening skills such as eye contact, nodding, verbal responses (e.g. ‘mmm’).

-- Allow your patient to vent at you completely if needed – they may need to get some things off their chest.
+- Allow the patient to vent at you completely if needed – they may need to get some things off their chest.
 Give them plenty of space to speak.

-- Avoid Interrupting your patient * (see note on interruption below)
+- Avoid interrupting the patient * (see the note on interruption below).

 Respond to the anger

 Once you have gathered information about the patient’s anger, and you feel they have said what they needed to say, start to respond to their anger and the situation they have described alongside answering any questions they may have.